BabylonJS/OldDocumentationSite/content/resources/Manual/Normals.md

 # Advantage of Shared Normals

-Sharing normals means that the shader produces a rounder looking sphere.
+Sharing normals means that the shader produces a rounder looking sphere since the vertex normals are the mathematical normals of the sphere surface.
 Applying the function *converToFlatShadedMesh* shows the individual faces making up the sphere.
+For a flat shaded sphere the normals of each facet are the mathematical normals of the facet.

 [Playground Example Comparing Shading of Spheres](http://www.babylonjs-playground.com/#1H7L5C#38)